NJ Possession of Ammunition Lawyer

 New Jersey recently updated the law regarding how many rounds of ammunition may be contained in a single magazine.
 Previously, a high capacity magazine referred to a container with the capacity to hold more than 15 rounds of ammunition to be fed continuously and directly into a semi-automatic firearm.
 Per the changes applied in 2019, the number of rounds that an individual is allowed to legally possess within a single magazine has been reduced to 10.
 Possession of high capacity magazines constitutes a fourth degree crime, carrying a potential prison sentence of 18 months and a maximum fine of $10,000.

-Purchasing Ammunition in New Jersey
+Purchasing Requirements for Ammunition in New Jersey